Causal Message Passing for Experiments with Unknown and General Network Interference: Problem Formulation and Main Results

 \subsection{Application to Bernoulli Randomized Design}

 We consider a two-stage Bernoulli randomized experiment as a specific case of the experimental design.
 This approach aligns with the prevailing practice in many firms, where a dynamic phase release of the new treatment is carried out through a sequence of randomized experiments \citep{kohavi2020trustworthy,han2022detecting}.
-Subsequently, the time horizon is divided into two intervals: $\{0,1,\ldots,T_1\}$ and $\{T_1+1,\ldots,T_1+T_2\}$.
-In the first interval, a fraction of units equal to $\pi_1$ receives the treatment, while in the second interval, a fraction of units equal to $\pi_2\neq \pi_1$ receives the treatment.
-The main objective is to estimate the total treatment effect by comparing two scenarios: one where everyone is treated (which we represent by $\expd_2=1$) and one where no one is treated (which we represent by $\expd_1=0$) throughout the time horizon $[T]_0 = \{0,1,\ldots,T=T_1+T_2\}$.
-It is important to note that both scenarios $\expd_1=0$ and $\expd_2=1$ are counterfactuals since we do not observe the outcomes under these specific treatment assignments.
-In this setting, with a little abuse of the notation, we denote the experimental design by $\expd = \{\pi_1,\pi_2\}$, and the collected data can be represented by $\left\{\outcomeD{\expd}{n}{t}\right\}_{n \in [N], t \in [T]_0}$.
-Then, letting $\pi_1 = 0$ is equivalent to considering historical data with no experiment in the first stage.
+Subsequently, the time horizon is divided into two intervals: $\{0,1,\ldots,T_1\}$ and $\{T_1+1, \ldots, T=T_1+T_2\}$.
+Each unit receives the treatment with probabilities $\pi_1$ and $\pi_2$ in the first and second intervals, respectively, where $\pi_1\neq \pi_2$.
+The main objective is to estimate the $\TTE{t}{\desired,0}$, as defined in \S \ref{sec:estimands}, throughout the time horizon $[T]_0 = \{0,1,\ldots,T\}$.
+Here, letting $\pi_1 = 0$ is equivalent to considering historical data with no experiment in the first stage.

 Additionally, we consider approximation of the function~$\outcomeg{t}{}$, described as follows: